jhuhtanen/tikawe-skillr/README.md

 ### Skill Listings

 * Users can add new skill listings (e.g., "Guitar Lessons," "Coding Help").
 * Users can edit and delete their own skill listings.
+Deleting is only allowed if there's no orders for that skill.
 * Each skill listing can be categorized (e.g., "Music," "Technology," "Sports").
-* Users can search for skills based on keywords or categories.
+* Users can search for skills based on keywords.

 ### Community Interaction

 * Users can view all skill listings, including their own and those added by others.
-* Users can add complementary information (secondary data) to other skill listings (e.g., additional resources, related skills, or personal experiences).
-* Users can filter skills based on categories stored in the database.
+* Users can make an order for someone else's listing.

 ## Use Cases